-Trump impeachment effort passes first test in split Congress
+Trump impeachment effort passes first test in split U.S. Congress

 Committee members have asked a far more prominent player, former national security adviser John Bolton, to appear next week.
 Others have testified that Bolton was alarmed by a White House effort to pressure Zelenskiy.
 Bolton’s lawyer has said he was not willing to testify unless a subpoena is issued.

-Additional reporting by Doina Chiacu; Editing by Andy Sullivan and Alistair Bell
+Additional reporting by Doina Chiacu and Daphne Psaledakis; Writing by Daniel Wallis; Editing by Andy Sullivan and Alistair Bell